cristianovitorino/figwrapper/README.md

 ## Why

 Convenience and local system font support.
 Because I use Figma as my main design tool and I'm a Linux user, I wanted a full Linux integration and automated install.
-Figwrapper offers improvement over the generated nativefier files, transforms it into a full, proper Linux application, allows for a quicker workflow due to it's full Linux integration, with proper Linux standard file system paths, system-wide icon and executable binary, proper .desktop.
+Figwrapper offers improvement over the generated nativefier files, transforms it into a full, proper Linux application, allows for a quicker workflow due to it's full Linux integration, with proper Linux standard file system paths, system-wide icon and executable binary, proper .desktop and local font support.

 ## How